What is the Apprenticeship Levy?

 How do I access the levy?

 The levy will be accessed using an online system called the Digital Apprenticeship Service (DAS).
-The levy contributions will be converted into digital vouchers which will appear in your account and include a 10% top-up from the Government, so for every £1 taken for the
+The levy contributions will be converted into digital vouchers which will appear in your account and include a 10% top-up from the Government, so for every £1 taken for the levy the Government will add an additional 10p.

 What can I use the levy on?